dzhavat/dzhavat.github.io/_posts/2019-11-18-running-a-single-test-suite-spec-in-jasmine.md

 });
 ```

 So here you go.
 If, for whatever reason, you need to run a single suite/spec, you can quickly do so by using `fdescribe` and `fit`.
 You can find this in the official docs as well.
-So I've definitely not given you the hottest tip out there, but I find it useful.
+So I’ve definitely not given you the hottest tip out there, but I find it useful.
 Hope you do as well!